-8.4.1 Prior to the formal commencement of any review which may affect PSA members in a School, the School will advise the PSA of the review and will provide the PSA with the opportunity to be involved in the review.
+8.4.2 The Board shall at least on month prior to the formal commencement of any review which may affect PSA members in a School, advise the PSA of the review.
+The period of notice is to provide the PSA with the opportunity to be involved in the review.
 The aim of this process is to explore all options before any final decisions are made by the School.

 - the new job description is the same, or very nearly the same as the employee's current job description;

 - the salary for the new position is the same;